truist/reveal.js/thailand.md

 That's a part of what led us to switch hotels after the first night.
 The one we were in was clearly once very nice... but now it seemed under-maintained and under-staffed.
-And the location was georgeous, but hard to get to, and not near anything nice.
+And the location was gorgeous, but hard to get to, and not near anything nice.

 ---